connorsteph/connorsteph.github.io/pages/projects.md

 ### Machine Learning for Structural Biology

-[🧬 ATOM-1](https://www.biorxiv.org/content/10.1101/2023.12.13.571579v1): a foundation model which understands the biophysics of structured RNA molecules.
+[🧬 ATOM-1](/projects/atom1): a sequence-to-sequence foundation model for RNA biophysics, and the core of Atomic AI's 3D structure prediction model.

 [back to home](/)